Horizontal-org/Tella-website/docs/Connections/nearby-sharing.md

 :::tip
-If you need help figuring out if Nearby Sharing is best for your use-case, [check out this guide](/for-organizations#selecting-the-right-type-of-server) or [contact us](/contact-us)!
+If you need help figuring out if Nearby Sharing is best for your use-case, [contact us](/contact-us)!
 :::

 :::tip